Brochures Brochures

 Osprey Reef Diving Coral Expeditions Northern Australia

-Visit Stanley Island in the Flinders Island Group and take a walk to view the isolated Endaen Aboriginal rock art guided by a traditional owner who will offer an interpretation.
+Visit Stanley Island in the Flinders Island Group and take a walk to view the isolated Endaen Aboriginal rock art guided by a traditional owner who will offer interpretation.
 The art here depicts the first sailing ships to visit Queensland shores.
-At Davie Reef enjoy swimming, scuba, snorkelling or glass-bottom boat tours and see Brown Boobie bird colonies at Davie Cay.
+At Davie Reef enjoy swimming, scuba, snorkeling or glass-bottom boat tours and see Brown Boobie bird colonies at Davie Cay.

 In the morning, we visit the indigenous art centre to watch printmakers at work, with the opportunity to purchase prints that catch your eye.
+Enjoy traditional kai kai (lunch) prepared by the local community – a feast of locally caught fresh fish, curried fish and crayfish.

 This itinerary is an indication of the destinations we visit and activities on offer.
 Throughout the expedition we may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions, and any other event that may affect the operation of the vessel.
 Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.